darkcalm/SEM2/external/censored/COURSE_Seminar_Instructions.md

 Grading Criteria
 Course Component SEMC: Ethics in Engine ering Research and Practice ( 1 credit; P/F)
 Minimum Requirement to Pass
-Makes a credible argument for how sustainability and ethics dimensions are treated in COURSE_TERM , and how COURSE_TERM can aid good research practice in this regard .
+Makes a credible argument for how sustainability and ethics dimensions are treated in energy research, and how open science can aid good research practice in this regard .
 Weighs methodology choices to address sustainability dimensions and ethical code of conduct in scientific research.
  \n